-Wooden Structures - What is the advantage of Laminated Timber
+Wooden Structures – What is laminated timber?

 Laminated timber is a system of joining strips of timber which has been kiln dried and gluing (often with faces reversed) so that drying pressures balance each other out.
 This has many benefits as it creates stronger wooden structures, it also enables the timber to be engineered at commercially viable sizes and prices and most of all it reduces the risk of splits and shakes that are associated with single piece round posts in wooden structures.